-There are so many reasons why a home-owner would want to rent out their home, from job relocation to the need to upsize or downsize a rental property.
-You may also want to hold on to your Nashville longer in anticipation of rising property values.
+There are so many reasons why a homeowner would want to rent out your house, from job relocation to the need to upsize or downsize a rental property.
+You may also want to hold on to your Nashville rental property longer in anticipation of rising property values.
+But no matter the reason for doing so, renting out your house does come with some great benefits.

 But for landlords to enjoy these benefits, they’ll need to get some things right.
 Being a property owner present a challenge as it comes with a lot of responsibilities.
 Which is why, in today’s blog, we at Brentwood Square Management will walk you through 7 tips on how to rent out your Nashville rental property successfully.